rsyslog/rsyslog/source/configuration/templates.rst

 -  name - the name of the property to access
 -  outname - output field name (for structured outputs)
 -  dateformat - date format to use (only for date-related properties)
+-  date.inUTC - date shall be shown in UTC (please note that this requires a bit more performance due to the necessary conversions) Available since 8.18.0.
 -  caseconversion - permits to convert case of the text.
 Supported values are "lower" and "upper"
 -  controlcharacters - specifies how to handle control characters.